 Our smallest size, the 10L EG Bag is recommended for small berry bushes such as currants or NZ Cranberries (Ugni), bulbs, and small ornamentals (can be used inside ornate pots).
 It is not big enough for most fruit trees.

-Our 20L results in the most compact tree, pruned to be around 1.5-1.8m in height.
+Our 20L results in the most compact tree, pruned to be around 1.0 - 1.6m in height.
 This size is easy to tend, and birdnet and gives the most fruit relative to its size.
+The 30L is our most popular size for a slightly bigger tree, easy to keep pruned at 1.6 - 2.0m and still easy to tend, and birdnet.

-Our 30L and 40L sizes will allow bigger tree height and canopies than the 20L, which is great for when you have a bit more space, and also when you don't have to net your tree from birds.
-The bigger sizes are also useful for retaining moisture a bit longer when using EG Bags above ground long term.
+Our 40L size will allow bigger tree height and canopies, which is great for when you have a bit more space, and also when you don't have to net your tree from birds.
+The bigger sizes, 30L and 40L are also useful for retaining moisture a bit longer when using EG Bags above ground long term.

 Yes.
 Our materials are 100% lead and Phthalate free, as well as being Greenguard and Oeko-Tex certified.
 All materials are 100% recyclable.